davidkjeremiah/chartspan/README.md

 with open("example.json", "r") as f:
     spec = json.load(f)

-chart = ChartSpan(width=800, height=600)
+chart = ChartSpan(width=800, height=600, text_color="#dcdfe1")
-chart.render_inline(spec)
+chart.render_inline(spec, background_color="#353535")
 ```

-This will display an interactive scatter plot in your Jupyter Notebook or Colab environment.
+This will display an interactive scatter plot in your Google Colab environment, with labels and titles rendered in green and a light blue background.

 ## Dependencies